Topics in Probability, Parametric Estimation and Stochastic Calculus: The fundamentals of Probability Theory

 so that $P^{(j)}_{X_j}=P^\sharp_{Y_j}$ for any $j$.
 On the other hand, if $P^\sharp_Y$ is the joint distribution of the random vector $Y=(Y_1,\cdots,Y_n):(\Omega^{\sharp},\mathcal F^{\sharp},P^{\sharp})\to (\mathbb R^n,\mathcal B^n)$,

 so that $P^\sharp_Y= \otimes_jP^\sharp_{Y_j}$.
 Thus, by Proposition \ref{inddens}, $\{Y_j\}_{j=1}^n$ is independent.
-Note that if $\{X_j\}$ is identically distributed then $\{Y_j\}$ is identically distributed as well, so we conclude: {\em given any random variable $X$ there exist $\{Y_j\}_{j=1}^n$ which is independent and identically distributed to $X$}.
+Note that if $\{X_j\}$ is identically distributed then $\{Y_j\}$ is identically distributed as well, so we conclude: {\em given any random variable $X$ there exist $\{Y_j\}_{j=1}^n$ which is independent and identically distributed to $X$}\footnote{The passage from $\Omega_j$ to $\Omega^\sharp$, a key ingredient in the argument above, is a simple instance of the extension dogma mentioned in Remark \ref{dogma}.}.
 It turns out to be a bit more involved to extend this construction to {\em countably} many random variables, as this involves the consideration of a suitable {\em infinite} product of sample spaces \cite[Section~9.6]{fristedt2013modern}.
 In any case, this stronger assertion, which is a rather special case of Kolmogorov's extension (Theorem~\ref{extkolm}), may indeed be regarded as the {\em Fundamental Theorem of Statistical Inference}, since it provides the very mathematical foundation for the notion of an {\em infinite random sample} drawn from a given population, a terminology we shall use below without further notice.
-The existence of such a sequence $\{Y_j\}_{j\ge1}$ of i.i.d.\ random variables is an indispensable assumption underlying virtually all limit results in Statistics---most notably, the {\em Law of Large Numbers} (Theorem \ref{lln}) and the {\em Central Limit Theorem} (Theorem \ref{clt})---and, more broadly, the very formulation of a {\em statistical model} in the sense introduced by Fisher (Definition \ref{stat:mod:def}), whereby one postulates a family of probability laws governing the distribution of these random samples.
+The existence of such a sequence $\{Y_j\}_{j\ge1}$ of i.i.d.\!\footnote{Here and in the sequel, i.i.d.\! is a shorthand for independent and identically distributed.} random variables is an indispensable assumption underlying virtually all limit results in Statistics---most notably, the {\em Law of Large Numbers} (Theorem \ref{lln}) and the {\em Central Limit Theorem} (Theorem \ref{clt})---and, more broadly, the very formulation of a {\em statistical model} in the sense introduced by Fisher (Definition \ref{stat:mod:def}), whereby one postulates a parametric family of probability laws governing the distribution of these random samples.
 In this way, the abstract (possibly infinite) product construction above bridges the axiomatic framework of Probability with the empirical foundations of Statistical Inference.

 \end{remark}

 \begin{definition} If $X_1,\cdots,X_n:\Omega\to\mathbb R$ are random variables (equivalently, $X=(X_1,\cdots,X_n):\Omega\to\mathbb R^n$ is a random vector) we define its {\em covariance matrix} by